 J. Mark Weiss

-J. Mark Weiss is a full-time Collaborative Law attorney, mediator, trainer, and consultant, and among the most experienced Collaborative practitioners in Washington.
+J. Mark Weiss is a full-time Collaborative Law attorney, mediator, and trainer, and among the most experienced Collaborative practitioners in Washington.
 Mark has taught and written extensively on Collaborative Practice, dispute resolution, and substantive legal matters.
 Mark consults internationally on Collaborative Practice and ethics, and has received numerous honors, including 2005 Attorney of the Year from the Family Law Section of the Washington State Bar Association.
 In November 2008, Mark was rated among the Top 25 family law attorneys in Washington State by Washington Law and Politics magazine.
-Mark is a Fellow of the American Academy of Matrimonial Lawyers, was President of the Washington chapter in 2011, and continues to serve as a member of the Collaborative Law Committee of AAML.
+Mark is “AV” rated by Martindale Hubbell, and a Fellow of the American Academy of Matrimonial Lawyers, was President of the Washington chapter in 2011, and continues to serve as a member of the Collaborative Law Committee of AAML.
 He is a former Board member and Secretary of King County Collaborative Law, a former Trustee of the King County Bar Association, and a former Chairperson of the Washington State Bar Association Family Law Section after serving on its Executive Committee for six years.
 Mark is a founder of Seattle Collaborative Family Law Practice Group, and a founding member of Mediators Beyond Borders. www.mark-weiss.com